Accessible Website Certification

-- You may have a received funding from the federal government that requires that your materials adhere to Section 508 of the Rehabilitation Act or other accessibility guidelines or laws.
+- You may receive federal funding that requires adherence to Section 508 of the Rehabilitation Act or other accessibility guidelines or laws.
 WebAIM can verify that you have met these technical requirements.

 - You may be creating a service or application that you would like to market to the federal government.
-If you can verify that your product conforms with Section 508, you will have an advantage over other similar products and services that do not meet this standard.
+If you can verify that your product conforms with Section 508, you will have an advantage over competitors.

 - You want to confidently proclaim that your site is compliant and has been certified by a recognized leader in web accessibility.

 Is certification a one-time or an ongoing process?

-WebAIM can offer either one-time or regularly scheduled certifications, depending on the needs of your organization.
-If you are creating content that is unlikely to change over time, a one-time certification might be sufficient.
-If your site is updated regularly, you may desire regular re-certification on the content of the site.
+WebAIM can offer either one-time or regularly scheduled certifications, depending on your needs.
+If your content is unlikely to change over time, a one-time certification might be sufficient.
+If your site is updated regularly, you may desire regular re-certification.
 The frequency and comprehensiveness of each re-certification will vary based on your needs.
-These follow up checks are usually less extensive than the original certification.
-When certification is ongoing, WebAIM will usually host a page showing the current level of accessibility of the site, as well as the date of the next scheduled re-evaluation.
+These follow-up checks are usually less extensive than the original certification.